juleannynavas/juleannynavas/README.md

 My path into cloud engineering is unconventional, and I believe that is exactly what makes it valuable.

 I work as a Cloud Infrastructure Engineer at NTT DATA, managing AWS production environments for enterprise clients.
-My day-to-day includes:

-→ Infrastructure deployment with Terraform and Ansible → System monitoring with CloudWatch, Grafana, and Prometheus → L2 on-call incident response under senior supervision: triage, escalation, and resolution → IAM provisioning and VPN deployment for multiple clients → Cost monitoring with AWS Cost Explorer and Trusted Advisor → RDS MySQL patch management and version upgrades
- → Production change management under CAB-approved RFCs → Technical documentation and operational runbooks

 What I bring beyond the technical stack is a background in financial audit at PwC and Santander, where I spent years assessing risk, ensuring compliance, and communicating complex findings to senior stakeholders.
 That experience shows up in cloud ops in ways I never expected: documentation discipline, risk awareness in production environments, and the ability to translate technical issues into business language.

-My long-term goal is not just to operate cloud infrastructure but to design it.
-I am actively building toward that path through certifications and hands-on experience.

  Certifications: AWS Certified Cloud Practitioner · HashiCorp Terraform Associate 004 Currently pursuing: AWS SAA-C03 (Q3 2026) · FinOps Certified Practitioner (Q4 2026)

 </p>